utexas-bwi/scavenger_hunt/README.md

 When configuring apache2, you will have to add the following line to /etc/apache2/apache2.conf:

 `AddHandler application/x-httpd-php .htm .html`

+After changing this line, you will have to restart apache2 for the changes to take effect:

+`sudo service apache2 restart`

 The mysql password is the same as the sudo password for the bwilab account on Ozil.